ENAC Alumni: Board of Administrators

 The President and Vice Presidents, as well as the Treasurer, Secretary, and their deputies are the Executive Board of ENAC Alumni.

 Publications and communications

 The think tanks of the association have produced strategic and technical white papers on various topics including airport resiliency in the era of COVID-19 and the 11-paper series The Future of Airports: A Vision of 2040 and 2070.

 ENAC Alumni has published ENAC Alumni Magazine since 2014.
 This publication is the successor of the Transpondeur of IngENAC.
-The association is also active on social media and especially on Facebook, Twitter, and LinkedIn.
+The association is also active on social media and especially on Facebook, Twitter, Mastodon, and LinkedIn.

+In popular culture

+Yann Gozlan's film, Black Box, released in 2021, includes a scene of a cocktail party organized by ENAC Alumni.
+For the purposes of the film, real ENAC graduates were extras.